Ridalor/Customer/docs/usage.md

     > If there is no header, the jwt in the header is invalid, the response will be 4xx status code.

+### The http status codes

+> Note: Flask-JWT-Extended can send a variety of different 4xx responses, all of them indicates that something is wrong.

+* 2xx:
+    * 202 Created: Your request was accepted and you got a response with the information you requested.
+    * 200 OK: Your request was processed as you requested

+* 4xx status codes are at the moment controlled mostly by Flask-JWT-Extended, this will change in the near future.
+The following is what we have customized:
+    * 401 UNAUTHORIZED: The request was valid but the customer does not exist in the database.
+    * More will come

 ### Get the Customer Identification Number (cid) of the currently logged in customer
 __URI: /v1/customer/cid/__